 Avoid outdoor areas that you know are contaminated with chiggers.
 Applying bug spray containing DEET to skin and clothing can help prevent chigger bites.

 Harvest mite; Red mite

 Diaz JH.
 Mites, including chiggers.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 297.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 295.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Parasitic infestations, stings, and bites.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 20.